 Jira Enterprise Scale Assessment Tool

-The Jira Enterprise Scale Assessment Tool (JESAT) is an app for Jira Server and Data Centre.
-It collects database and browser metrics, which helps Atlassian assess if your data and setup will be successful when moving to cloud.
+The Jira Enterprise Scale Assessment Tool (JESAT) is an app for Jira Server and Data Center platforms.
+It collects database and browser metrics, which helps Atlassian assess if your data and setup will be successful when moving to the cloud.

-The app utilizes and depends on the Atlassian Troubleshooting and Support Tools (ATST) system app.
+The app utilizes and depends on the Atlassian Troubleshooting and Support Tools (ATST app.
 You'll need to be running ATST version 1.33.2 or higher, or the Jira Enterprise Scale Assessment Tool app won't be able to operate.
+Learn more about Atlassian Troubleshooting and Support Tools

 How it works

-You will need to install the Jira Enterprise Scale Assessment Tool app from Marketplace.
-It is not bundled with Jira.
+You will need to install the Jira Enterprise Scale Assessment Tool app from Marketplace as it's not bundled with Jira.

 To install the app:

 - Install the Jira Enterprise Scale Assessment Tool app from Atlassian Marketplace.
-See Installing Marketplace apps for more information on how to install an app.
+Learn more about installing Marketplace apps

-- In Jira, go to > Manage Apps > Assessment config.
+- In Jira, go to Administration > Manage apps > Assessment config.

 - Deselect the Browser metric collection enabled checkbox.